Charitable Choices: The Canadian Music Therapy Fund (CMTF)

-For this week’s Charitable Choices feature we spoke with Chrissy from The Canadian Music Therapy, a charity that was established right here in Toronto.
+For this week’s Charitable Choices feature we spoke with Chrissy from The Canadian Music Therapy Fund, a charity that was established right here in Toronto.

 Describe your charity: